catalingheorghe/learning-activities/sysadmin/book_the_linux_command_line/notes_the_linux_command_line.md

 ## Table of Contents

 0. About
+1. Shell notes and Linux intro
+2. Configuration and the environment

 ## 0. About

-Website (link)[http://linuxcommand.org/tlcl.php] - Creative Commons license, free for download
+Website [link](http://linuxcommand.org/tlcl.php) - Creative Commons license, free for download

-## 1. Shell notes
+## 1. Shell notes and Linux intro

 ### Basic